helenbatson/seattle_airbnb/README.md

 ![Image of Needle](https://github.com/helenbatson/seattle_airbnb_analysis/blob/master/space_needle.png)

 A couple years ago I travelled to Seattle on business trips.
 Fortunately my hotels were paid for but I would have rather stayed in an AirBnB to experience living in Seattle if I had the chance.
+It has spectacular views and the weather is familiar to home here in the UK.

-For future trips it will be an option so using Kaggle to collect Seattle AirBnB data I will analyze host ratings based on the property details and the host's relationship with their customers.
+For future trips it will be an option so using Kaggle to collect Seattle AirBnB data I have started to analyze host ratings based on the property details and the host's relationships with their customers.

 ### Project Motivation
 ###### My main questions?

 * Which properties details and communication style will contribute to a high AirBnB rating?
+* Can the overall host rating be predicted based on the variables provided?
-If a host has a high rating then I may make assumptions about the property without necessarily going by the details on their posting.
+If a host has a high rating then I may make assumptions about the property without necessarily going by the details on their property or room posting.

 * Can a host rating be determined based on their property details and their relationship with their customers.
+On the flip-side, if I were to believe everything in a host's posting can I determine what their true rating should be considering they may be a new host.
+I like to give people the benefit of the doubt.

-Can an AirBnB host set their prices based on the time of the year?
+* Can an AirBnB host set their prices based on the time of the year?
-If so, I may choose to go at a time when I know the prices are at their lowest.
+If so, I may choose to go back to Seattle at a time when I know the prices will be at their lowest.

-Which variables are closely correlated?
+* Which variables are closely correlated?
 If a host has high prices, it could be because the bathroom and bedroom are well presented.
 That kind of thing matters to me.

-Can the overall host rating be predicted based on the variables provided?

 ### Installation